wyzBelinda/mcp.science/docs/how-to-build-your-own-mcp-server-step-by-step.md

 ```

-To convert this into mcp server, create a new Python file `server.py`:
+To convert this into mcp server, replace the code in `main.py` with:

 ```python
 from mcp.server.fastmcp import FastMCP